copperwater/xNetHack/doc/xnh-changelog-7.0.md

     withering instead uses up its charges, and it won't work when out of charges.
 - It is impossible to destroy a metal box or chest by forcing it.
+- The Oracle may generate with a potion of hallucination.

 ### Interface changes